 Characterization is performed with the BCP52-16 from Infineon (I{CC3} < 200 mA) and with MJD253.
 Other PNP transistors can be used.
 However, the functionality must be checked in the application.
 Figure 20 shows one hardware set up used.

-Table 13 Bill of Materials for the V{CC3} Function with and without load sharing configuration
+Table 13 Bill of Materials for the V 3 Function with and without load sharing configuration I able 12 DILL OF MALEHALS IOF LIFE V CC 3 Function with and without toau sharing configuration

 Device Vendor Reference / Value

 C2 Murata 10 μF/10 V GCM31CR71A106K64L

-RSHUNT - 1 Ω (with / without LS)
+RSHUNT - 1Ω (with / without LS)

 T1 Infineon BCP52-16

-The SBC is not able to ensure a thermal protection of the external PNP transistor.
+Note: The SBC is not able to ensure a thermal protection of the external PNP transistor.
 The power handling capabilities for the application must therefore be chosen according to the selected PNP device, the PCB layout and properties of the application to prevent thermal damage, e.g. via the shunt current limitation in stand alone configuration or by selecting the proper ICC1/ICC3 ratio in load-sharing configuration.

-To ensure an optimum EMC behavior of the VCC3 regulator when the VCC3 output is leaving the PCB, it is necessary to optimize the PCB layout to have the PNP very close to the SBC.
+Note: To ensure an optimum EMC behavior of the VCC3 regulator when the VCC3 output is leaving the PCB, it is necessary to optimize the PCB layout to have the PNP very close to the SBC.
 If this is not sufficient or possible, an external capacitance should be placed to the off-board connector (see also Chapter 16.1).